 What is the best time of day to feed cats?

-The best time to feed cats is typically in the morning and evening, aligning with their natural hunting instincts.
-This routine mimics their natural behaviour in the wild, where cats are more active during twilight.
+The best times to feed cats are in the morning and evening, aligning with their natural crepuscular (dawn and dusk) activity patterns.
+This routine mimics their hunting instincts in the wild.

 What time are stray cats most active?

-Stray cats are generally most active during dusk and dawn, known as crepuscular periods.
-This is when their hunting instincts kick in, making it an ideal time for feeding.
-However, stray cat activity can vary based on environmental factors and individual behaviour.
+Stray cats are most active during dusk and dawn, as these are their natural hunting periods.
+Feeding them during these times aligns with their instincts and ensures they are more likely to be present for meals.
+However, activity levels can vary based on environmental factors and individual behavior.